 As with all types of sexual contact, the first sign that you shouldn’t have anal sex is if you’re not an enthusiastic participant.
 Only do it if you’re consenting and into it.
 If you’re not interested in anal sex and your partner is trying to pressure you into it, this is a great sign to not go there.

-If you’ve experienced significant discomfort from anal in the past and you’re worried that will happen again, abstaining from anal is also a good choice.
+If you’ve experienced significant discomfort from anal play in the past and you’re worried that will happen again, abstaining from anal sex is also a good choice.
 Your whole anal area is only going to be able to relax into the pleasure if you’re comfortable with yourself and your partner.
 If there’s any distrust there, your rectum and anal cavity won’t be ready for that.

 If you and your partner can’t agree on ways to have safe anal sex, that’s also a good indication to not.